 When this happens, fund managers can set restrictions on investors taking money out to give them an opportunity to sell properties for the best possible price.
 This can help protect the value of their funds for all investors.
 In some cases, investors may have to wait months before they can take their money out.

-So it’s important to be aware before investing in direct property funds that there may be times when you can’t access your money immediately.
+So it’s important to be aware before putting your money in direct property investments that there may be times when you can’t access your money immediately.

 Indirect property investment is where you invest in the shares of companies that own, manage or develop property, or in a fund that invests in a range of property companies.
 Investments of this type can behave in similar ways to equity investments and can offer good growth potential.
 As you’re investing in shares, indirect property is more likely to be affected by changes in stock markets than commercial property.